sonnguyen9800/xo-game/README.md

 - Select the map size
 - Hit Play!
 A new map will be rendered for you.
 - The game stop when one player win the duel.
-- Hit back to comeback the main page!
+- Hit "back" to return to the main page!
 - Enjoy

 ## Tool I Used: